Azure/azure-microprofile/integration-tests/quarkus-sample/README.md

 ## Preparing the Azure services

 The Custom ConfigSource implemented by `microprofile-config-keyvault` extension needs to connect to a real Azure Key Vault instance, follow steps below to create one.

 ### Logging into Azure

-Log into Azure and create a resource group for hosting different Azure services to be created.
+Sign in to Azure and create a resource group for hosting different Azure services to be created.

 ```
 az login